On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Main results for the Schr odinger model

 \subsubsection{Re-parameterisation, regular link functions, and forward map}

 To use Gaussian random fields such as $\mathcal M_\alpha$ to model a potential $f \ge 0$ featuring in the Schr\"odinger equation (\ref{eq:schr}), we need to enforce positivity by use of a `link function' $\Phi$.
-While $\Phi =\exp$ would appear natural, it will be convenient (following \cite{NVW18}) to choose a function that does not grow exponentially towards $\infty$.
+While $\Phi =\exp$ is common, for technical convenience (following \cite{NVW18}) we choose a function that is globally Lipschitz.